DarkAvanger/DreamTeamMinigame/README.md

 # DreamTeamMinigame
 ## Description:
-This project was made as an assigment, were we had to make a minigame.
-We decided to go for a space ship arcade that you can play with your friends in a 1PVP1
+This project was made as an assigment, were we had to make a minigame using everything we learned so far, like shooting and audio.

 ## Key Features:
+It's a 1PVP1 set as a spac ship arcade

 ## Controls: